 Are you interested in applying? – If so:

-- read our eligibility criteria to ensure that you are permiited to apply
+- view and read our eligibility criteria to ensure that you are permitted to apply

-- read our terms and conditions to ensure that if granted, you will be able to comply with the licence.
+- view and read our terms and conditions to ensure that if granted, you will be able to comply with the licence.